kshlm/kshlm.in/content/post/network-encryption-in-glusterfs.md

     - `auth.ssl-allow`

 ### Files
-==Every server and every client needs all the files to be present==, unless mentioned otherwise.
+<mark>Every server and every client needs all the files to be present</mark>, unless mentioned otherwise.

 - `/etc/ssl/glusterfs.pem`
 	This is the certificate file containing the systems unique, signed TLS certificate.
 This file is unique for each system and should not be shared with others.